Organizing a React Native Project

 - Maximum Code Reuse — Much like being able to write for both platforms I want be able to reuse as much code as possible between the two platforms.
 Even if the UI components look different between platforms the business logic behind them should be the same and reused.

-- Keep Configuration out of the Code — Settings, colors, image paths, routes, etc. are all pieces of code that are used in multiple places throughout the app and can change.
+- Keep Configuration out of the Code — Settings, colors, routes, etc. are all pieces of code that are used in multiple places throughout the app and can change.
 I want to make it easy to change these items without worrying about if I changed everyone of them or if I broke anything.
 These items should live in one easily accessible place.

-- Minimize Component State — I wan to use stateless functional components, components that are a function of their props, as much as possible.
+- Minimize Component State — I want to use stateless functional components, components that are a function of their props, as much as possible.
 It keeps things simple, I’m a firm subscriber of KISS (Keep it Simple, Stupid).

 Understanding the Default Structure